 - On-Site Webspam Factors

 1. Domain Age: In this video, Google’s Matt Cutts states that:

 “The difference between a domain that’s six months old versus one year old is really not that big at all.”

-In other words, they do use domain age…but it’s not very important.
+In other words, they do use domain age.
+But it’s not that important.

-2. Keyword Appears in Top Level Domain: This doesn’t give the boost that it used to.
-But having a keyword in your domain still acts as a relevancy signal.
+2. Keyword Appears in Top Level Domain: Having a keyword in your domain name doesn’t give you the SEO boost that it used to.
+But it still acts as a relevancy signal.

 3. Keyword As First Word in Domain: A domain that starts with their target keyword has an edge over sites that either don’t have that keyword in their domain (or have the keyword in the middle or end of their domain).